Point of contact: SafetyPromotion [at] easa [dot] europa [dot] eu

 The ESPN-R also contributes to ensuring that Safety Promotion material reaches the target audience in addition to authority and industry channels.
 The ESPN-R facilitates the European Safety Promotion Network Rotorcraft forum on LinkedIn with over 1600 members and a more specific forum on Hoist Operation Safety Promotion.
 ESPN-R also orgainises an annual safety workshop in a major European Rotorcraft conference.

 The ESPN-R manages relations with the International Helicopter Safety Foundation (IHSF) on behalf of the R.COM and informs and coordinates on rotorcraft Safety Promotion with the Safety Promotion Network (SPN), established by EASA in 2016.

 Members come from the former European Helicopter Safety Team (EHEST) community and the former European Helicopter Safety Implementation Team (EHSIT), the implementation team of the EHEST.
 The ESPN-R leverages the former EHSIT competences for development, dissemination and evaluation of Safety Promotion material and actions.

-The ESPN-R has three coordinators nominated by the R.COM for three years (renewable), one from the European Original Equipment Manufacturers (OEMs), one from the offshore operators and one from the onshore operators.
-EASA takes a coordination role to assure alignment with EASA objectives and processes.
+The ESPN-R has two coordinators nominated by the R.COM for three years (renewable): one from the European Original Equipment Manufacturers (OEMs) and one from the operators.
+EASA takes a third coordination role to assure alignment with EASA objectives and processes.